klever-lab/nixos/README.md

 **Remote Bootstrapping:**

-* The `nixosanywhere.sh` script places the decrypted primary key in a local file.
+* The `remote_bootstrap.sh` script places the decrypted primary key in a local file.
 * It uses a flag to securely copy the key to the target machine during setup.

 **ISO:**